| InstructionsObjective: To determine the degree that a person likes working

 nothing is more important than looking out for the welfare of the people.

 A good leader can do both.
+Relationships

-With Others
+With Others For statement

 10 (When correcting mistakes, I do not worry about jeopardizing